mkinney/discord_aibot/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```

-## Dealing with the token

-For linux users:
-- Copy the token value into the .env file
-- Any changes to the .env file will need to be reloaded.
-Simplest way is to exit from the dbot user, then re-su again.

-For Windows users:
-- You can set an environment variable called DISCORD_TOKEN, or
-- Comment out the `discord_token` line and change the `discord_token` to be the token from the above step.

 ## Test that the bot is setup ok in Discord by temporarily running a simple 'reply' bot.